lokisk1155/Fish-Hatchery-Inventory-system/README.md

 This represents the main data entity in the application.
 A FishRecord contains information such as the fish's name, type, location, lure used, dimensions, tracking code, images, and the date it was caught.

-### NextAuth Session
+### Session

 Represents the user's session following their successful authentication, which can be accessed using useSession in client components and getServerSession in server-side components.
 In addition to standard authentication details from the provider, this session encapsulates custom attributes.
 I add the custom attribute role, which is added and managed through the redirect, jwt, and session callbacks of NextAuth.

 ## Firebase CRUD Operations:

 GET: Retrieves fish records from the 'fish' reference in the database.
-POST: After role-based access verification using JWT tokens, new fish records are created with unique IDs using Firebase's push() and set() functions.
+POST: After admin role verification using JWT tokens, new fish records are created with unique IDs using Firebase's push() and set() functions.
-PUT: Updates are restricted to admin users.
+PUT: After admin role verification.
 The specific fish record is targeted using its ID and updated with the given data.
 DELETE: After admin role verification, the target fish record is removed based on its unique ID.

 ### NextAuth Session

 When authentication is successful, the redirect callback modifies the redirection URL depending on the login button pressed by the user.
-This approach was adopted for testing due to the limitations of not being able to pass a cookie in headers or access sessionStorage and localStorage within NextAuth's callbacks.
+This approach was adopted due to the limitations of client side data being accesible within NextAuth's callbacks.
 In a production setting, roles would ideally be managed through the database or by setting authorizations in the jwt callback against a list of emails designated for admin privileges.
 The role, while temporary, is stored for the session's duration.
 The JWT callback integrates this role into the user's JWT, ensuring the role is associated with the user's session.
 Subsequently, the session callback ensures this role is accessible within the session on the client side.

 ## Authorization & Validation:

-Before performing certain operations, the application validates the user's token using getToken from next-auth/jwt.
-Functions like isAdmin verify if the logged-in user is an administrator.
-Data Validation: isValidRecord is a utility that ensures the incoming data for a fish record is of the correct format.
+Before performing DB write operations, the application validates the user's token using getToken from next-auth/jwt.
+I created the helper function isAdmin that is used.
+I also created isValidRecord that ensures the incoming data for a fish record is of the correct format.

 ## Pages: